sci-visus/NSDF-WIRED/data_download/readme.md

 get_data_v1:
 ---
-We use `requests` now, as this allow us to download _only_ netCDF files if they exist at the URL. `wget` downloads whatever is at the specified URL whether it is a netCDF file or not, which we have had to clean up.
+We use `requests` now, as this allow us to download _only_ NetCDF files if they exist at the URL. `wget` downloads whatever is at the specified URL whether it is a NetCDF file or not, which we have had to clean up.

 get_data_v1-westerncanada:
 ---